tsunamods-codes/Junction-VIII-Catalogs/README.md

 4. Commit your work into your fork. (push if using a local system)
 5. Create a pull request from your fork to this Repository
 6. Automated system will report if there are any errors you need to fix.
-7. Wait for a manager to add your mod.xml to the repository.
+7. Wait for a manager to provide feedback on your Pull Request.

-## Template
+## `mod.xml` Template

 ```xml
 <?xml version="1.0"?>
 <Mod>